-Bribery is of particular concern where claims authority is delegated abroad as there may be a long chain between insurer and the end customer.
+Bribery is of concern where claims authority is delegated abroad as there may be a long chain between insurer and the end customer.
 Individuals may be more susceptible to bribery due to the nature of their work, for instance, local businessmen or politicians, and it may just be an accepted way of 'getting things done' in the territory concerned.
-Inappropriate payments to third parties could be seen as bribes and as such the insurer and intermediary needs to be able to justify such payments such as remuneration to third parties.
+Inappropriate payments to third parties could be bribes and as such the insurer and intermediary needs to be able to justify such payments such as remuneration to third parties.
 Appropriate due diligence should always be carried out on third parties, to ensure that there are no sanctions or trade restrictions in place to prevent trade with them.
 The same applies to claim payments.
-In some parts of the world in order to obtain information or obtain specialist equipment for a marine claim for example, payment of funds is sometimes required.
+In some parts of the world to obtain information or obtain specialist equipment for a marine claim for example, payment of funds is sometimes required.

-This would be seen as a bribe in many parts of the world, in particular the UK, although the US seems to allow such activity to take place.
-(P66 Study Text Ch 7 Sect C)
+i) This would be a bribe in many parts of the world, the UK, although the US seems to allow such activity to take place.
+(CII Study Text, M66 Delegated authority, 2018)

 Money laundering is the process of exchanging 'dirty' money - which is generally acquired through criminal activities - into 'clean' money.
 Insurance is often a target for money laundering as a premium can be paid using dirty money then the policy cancelled shortly after inception and a refund of money obtained.
 There will then be no connection to the previous dirty money.
 Staff will need to be fully trained on how to recognise potential instances of money laundering.
-This could be instances where the client seems to be over insuring in an attempt to increase the premium (and pay over a higher amount of dirty funds to the insurer), interest in the process to cancel the policy with no apparent reason and with little or no concern over the rebate scale, no real insurable interest and involvement of third parties who seem to have no connection to the insurance contract.
+This could be instances where the client seems to be over insuring to increase the premium (and pay over a higher amount of dirty funds to the insurer), interest in the process to cancel the policy with no apparent reason and with little or no concern over the rebate scale, no real insurable interest and involvement of third parties who seem to have no connection to the insurance contract.